vmware/terraform-provider-avi/website/docs/r/avi_controllersite.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `uuid` -  Reference for the site controller cluster.
+Field introduced in 18.2.5.